We have a committed, dedicated team of staff, trustees and volunteers.

-Sheila Cannell, Richard Dunbar, Alison Erlanger, Chris Horne, Jim Inch (Chairperson), Clare Jack, Mabel Mowatt, Lesley Murphy, James Tulloch, Jim Young (Vice Chairperson).
+Phil Barnes, Sheila Cannell, Richard Dunbar (Vice Chairperson), Alison Erlanger (Chairperson), Chris Horne, Clare Jack, Mabel Mowatt, Laura Murphy, Lesley Murphy, James O’Malley

 Volunteers are an integral part of the success of SLA.
 To recognise and support this, SLA created the ‘Active for SLA’ (ASLA) group, overseen by the SLA Volunteer Coordinator, who is also a volunteer.
 ASLA works to harness the diverse skills of the volunteers who help SLA in lots of different ways, some of which include:

 - assisting staff to deliver large fundraising events

 - acting as ‘Fundraising Ambassadors’, independently organising numerous events in aid of SLA

 - undertaking background research for a range of projects

 - helping with a range of tasks in the SLA office.

 Some people volunteer with us:

 - Once a year at our family-friendly community fireworks displays.

 - We’re happy to try and accommodate ‘one-off’ volunteering opportunities, as well as longer-term ones.